Social Security Disability Benefits for Ankylosing Spondylitis

 If you suffer from chronic fatigue and fevers, you may not be able to work at a desk very long.
 Inflammation of the eyes can impact your ability to complete paperwork hours on end or affect your vision when it comes to reading instructions or manuals.

-When pain is so severe that you have to take opioids or narcotics, they can keep you from being able to operate equipment, focus, drive, or even stay awake.
+When pain from ankylosing spondylitis is so severe that you have to take opioids or narcotics, they can keep you from being able to operate equipment, focus, drive, or even stay awake.
 That should also be noted clearly on the form.

 The RFC is used in conjunction with the medical-vocational allowance, which considers your condition and symptoms, your work experience, your age, your educational level, and any transferable skills that you have.

 Disability Determination Services then look to see if you can do some other kind of work if you are unable to return to your traditional job.
-If it is determined that you can perform no work at all, you are granted approval for monthly disability benefits.
+If it is determined that you can perform no work at all, you may be granted approval for monthly disability for ankylosing spondylitis.

 Applying for Social Security disability with ankylosing spondylitis can be a detailed and complicated process.
 You must provide thorough medical records and adequate documentation to support your case.
-You may start the process online at SSA.gov, by phone at 1-800-772-1213, or in-person by visiting your nearest SSA office.
+You may start the process online at SSA.gov, by phone at 1-800-772-1213, or in-person by visiting your nearest Social Security office.